waynodiablo/Oystercard/bookmark_manager/22_preventing_duplicate_registrations.md

 In this challenge, you'll add a validation that checks that no existing user has already registered with the entered email.
 You'll also add code that shows a meaningful error message to the user in this case.

-And you'll add code that shows the user a meaningful error message if they doesn't enter an email address at all.
+And you'll add code that shows the user a meaningful error message if they don't enter an email address at all.

 ## Learning Objectives covered